What to expect after meniscal repair surgery?

-Surgery can be quite tiring emotionally and physically so it is normal to feel tired and out of sorts for some time after.
+Surgery can be quite tiring emotionally and physically, so it is normal to feel tired and out of sorts for some time after.
 Anaesthesia, especially general anaesthesia, may add to these feelings as it can take several days to ensure the effects are completely worn off.

 Going Home After Surgery

 Some patients are able to go home on the day of surgery, but others may need to stay a night in the hospital.
-As anaesthesia can affect judgement and coordination for up to 48 hours after surgery, patients must arrange for someone to take them home from the hospital and to stay with for at least the first 24 hours.
+As anaesthesia can affect judgement and coordination for up to 48 hours after surgery, patients must arrange for someone to take them home from the hospital and to stay with them for at least the first 24 hours.

 Children and Pets